-On November 8 The Arc Wisconsin along with partner organizations the Wisconsin Board for People with Developmental Disabilities (BPDD), Disability Rights Wisconsin and the Greater Wisconsin Agency on Aging Resources (GWAAR) hosted an informational webinar about the latest on Supported Decision-Making in Wisconsin, including a bill that many hope will soon become law.
+Register for our May 21 Webinar hosted by The Arc Wisconsin along with the Wisconsin Board for People with Developmental Disabilities, Disability Rights Wisconsin and the Greater Wisconsin Agency on Aging Resources.

 Want to learn more about Supported Decision-Making?